Monitoring Proxmox VE with Grafana Stack on LXC

 subgraph Examples["Example Alert Conditions"]

-J1["CPU > 85% (warning)<br/>label: notification_channel=slack"]
+J1["CPU > 85% (warning)<br/>label: notification_channel=telegram"]

 J2["Storage > 80% (warning)<br/>label: notification_channel=telegram"]